 Stephen Odden, Choteau, Montana, Aug 22, 2018

 These are my three daughters.
-Sarah’s the oldest.
-Jamie is in the middle, and Katie is the youngest.
+Sarah’s the oldest, Jamie is in the middle, and Katie is the youngest.
 The photo was taken at my oldest daughter’s wedding in California.
 She was going to school at USC.
 So, we all made it to California for that.
 I can’t remember what year it was, probably 20 years ago.
 She studied nursing, and she’s been a practicing labor and delivery nurse for twenty or so years.
 Her mother was there too.
 We got divorced in 1995.
-My daughter Jamie teaches Palates and different stretch classes in LA.
 At one time, all three daughters lived in LA, but now two live in Phoenix.

 I don’t see Jamie a lot.
 She’s got two little kids.
 They’re three and five now.
 I see Sarah and Katie a couple times a year.
 They usually come out and go skiing.
 If they weren’t in LA, I’d be more inclined to go visit them.
 My wife, she took a job in Arizona when we still had two of our three kids at home.
 The oldest had gone to college and I still had the other two in Billings.
 So, I pretty much had the kids most of the time.
 My wife took a teaching job and just left.
 But she was an absent parent most of the time anyway.
 She just sort-of took off.
 She didn’t participate in most of our weekend activities anyway.

-So, I’d tell my wife, ever since the kids were little, we’re going camping, and my wife didn’t want to go, so I’d take the kids anyway.
+I’d tell my wife, ever since the kids were little, we’re going camping, and my wife didn’t want to go, so I’d take the kids anyway.
 She was always horrified because we’d have such a great time.
 It didn’t matter what age the kids were, we always did fun things.
-So, my wife didn’t participate much at all.
+My wife didn’t participate much at all.
 She thought it strange that girls would want to go hunting and fishing and not rather stay home with her.
 They never got along very well with their mother.
-There was, too much butting heads.
+There was too much butting heads.